TimMUP/TimMUP/README.md

 ### Hello there 👋, My name is Tim Yang!~
 ___
-I like coding as a side hobby, and have some experiences coding in a professional setting with teams.
-Currently working on a few projects with my friends, as well as some side projects of my own.
+Currently working on a few projects.
 Feel free to reach out to me if you wanna get to know each other more!
-Any job offers would be welcome as well!
-Keep reading to know more about me...
 ___
 - 🔭 I'm currently working on **Project Unmei**.
 - 💬 Ask me about hobbies or help in code, either is welcomed!